Syab/syab-de-tasks/03_System_Design/README.md

 ![high-level-architecture](https://user-images.githubusercontent.com/14856777/161397571-f0109597-d733-4714-bb39-453e56ba25b0.jpg)

-Cloud Provider of Choise : AWS
+Cloud Provider of Choice : AWS

 - Uploaded images that have been processed will be written into Kafka topic and stream
-- sink connectors to sink user data and image meta data into relational database (AWS RDS)
+- JDBC Sink connectors to sink user data and image meta data into relational database (AWS RDS)
-- Actual images will be stored in Hadoop Cluster (AWS HDFS CLuster)
+- Actual images will be stored in Hadoop Cluster (AWS HDFS CLuster) - Hadoop Sink Connectors.
 - For analytics and visualization, ingest data from RDS to Elasticsearch, and utilise Kibana to create dashboard on user analytics.

 <b>Kafka Infrastructure</b>